thedigitalman/eleventy-plugin-toc/README.md

 </div>
 ```

+Always include the safe filter when using Nunjucks.

+### Conditional Rendering

 You may want to conditionally render the wrapper element.
 Because the filter will return `undefined` when no markup is generated.

 Liquid